 Great!
 That means you’re SAFE AT HOME.

-Aside from physical distancing and plenty of thorough handwashing one of the best things you can do right now is choose to see the best in each other.
+Aside from physical distancing, wearing a mask, and plenty of thorough handwashing one of the best things you can do right now is choose to see the best in each other.
 Be kind.
 Be patient.
 Be quick to help others.
 Be forgiving when you would otherwise be upset.
 Seek out opportunities for generosity.

 In that spirit, we are offering a selection of online resources to make your time at home happier and healthier, whether you’re navigating the complexities of kids out of school, hunkering down on your own, or sharing your space with a partner or roommate.
 This situation is in constant flux, and it's likely we'll all have to live with a level of uncertainty we've not known before.
 To help with that, we'll be updating these resources over time, providing practical support and uplifting connections.